thearst3rd/autosplitters/README.md

 * Automatic splits are supported on level completion and easter egg collection.
 	* These splits are completely configurable.
 You can choose on which levels or easter eggs you want the autosplitter to perform a split.
 * Load removal is supported and will take out any load times from the "Game Time" in LiveSplit.
+	* In the event of a game crash, time will also be paused until a level is resumed.

 ## Marble Blast Gold